 Advances in technology have positively impacted business and government.
 To remain competitive and productive, both private and public institutions have had to adopt technology.
 Benefits and advancements, however, go hand in hand with risks and challenges.
 Cybersecurity, therefore, is no longer an issue that affects only “big” business.
 Everyone is vulnerable, no matter your size or industry.
 In fact, press coverage reminds each of us of the costs associated with advancing technology, without giving adequate consideration to security as it relates to email, unprotected personal devices, unencrypted data, and weak firewalls, just to name a few.

-To thoughtfully address the full spectrum of technology issues, a Team, which includes lawyers, forensic technology experts, law enforcement, and not-for-profits, is required.
+To thoughtfully address the full spectrum of technology issues, it takes a team.
+A team that includes lawyers, forensic technology experts, law enforcement, and not-for-profits, is required.

 Our Technology Clients

-Our Team services many sectors, including financial, retail, hospitality, construction, health care and pharmaceutical, insurance, manufacturing, real estate, transportation, and local, state, and federal governments.
+Our technology and cyber attorneys service many sectors, including financial, retail, hospitality, construction, health care and pharmaceutical, insurance, manufacturing, real estate, transportation, and local, state, and federal governments.

 Comprehensive Technology Services

 Our technology and cyber attorneys help you protect what matters most to you and your business.
 Our services include:

 - Collection, Use, Sharing, and Retention of Bulk Data

 - Contracts and Confidentiality Agreements